savakazakov/grid-without-squares/README.md

 4. Optimise my Java code.
 5. Test again with global variables and stop passing them through the stack frames.
 6. Calculate a hashmap for the uniqueness check.
+    a.
+The idea is to precalculate the rotated indecies so as not to calculate them all of the time.
+7. Encode the grid with an Integer/BitSet/BigInteger.
+    a.
+On a second note a flattened boolean[] seems to be the most time efficient solution.

 ## **NOTES:**